MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_overview.md

 # Overview of Custom Learning
 Introducing Custom Learning for Office 365, a new solution from Microsoft designed to speed the usage and adoption of Office 365 within an organization.
 With Custom Learning, you can:
-- Tailor Custom Learning for Office 365 to your environment.
-Modify site pages with your brand and logo, training events, and support info.
-Hide and show content for services or features that are not supported in your organization.
+- Tailor Office 365 learning and adoption content for your environment.
+- Hide or show content to reflect the services or features supported in your organization.
-- Let Microsoft keep your content and users up-to-date – Custom Learning provides a dynamic feed of learning content that Microsoft keeps up-to-date.
+- Keep your content and users current with an up-to-date feed of learning content from Microsoft
-- Build categories and custom playlists reflecting your organization’s policies, procedures, and culture, enabling users to build skills with learning content crafted specifically to their needs.
+- Build custom playlists crafted specifically for your user's needs

 ![cg_introducing.png](media/cg_introducing01.png)

-## How does Custom Learning word?
+## How does Custom Learning work?
 Custom Learning for Office 365 (Custom Learning for short) consists of three parts:
 - a SharePoint communication site
 - a SharePoint web part